darthkolli145/GeminiRAG/README.md

 ```

 ### Notes
-- If you do not set `OPENAI_API_KEY`, the system returns an extractive answer from the most relevant chunks.
+- If you do not set any API keys, the system defaults to local transformers or extractive answers.
 - Supported file types for ingestion: `.txt`, `.md`, `.pdf`.
 - You can safely clear the vector store by deleting the `vectordb/` directory.